Comcast/xCOMPASS/personas/personacards/README.md

+<h1> Persona Creation </h1>

 Personas are helpful when thinking about privacy threats to an application as a whole.
 It provides a bird's eye view of threats - you will not need a data flow diagram at this stage.
 This is a table-top game to model privacy threats based on the Personas Framework.

-<h1> How to Create a Persona </h1>

 ![How to Diagram](../figures/howto.jpg)